Notch-Peak Filter

 | `on

 If the checkbox is checked, the centre frequency coefficient is set through the FcCoeff port.
-If unchecked, the centre frequency coefficient is set in the Center frequency coefficient parameter.
+If unchecked, the centre frequency coefficient is set in the Center frequency coefficient parameters.

 Dependencies